The Dawn Of Cloud 2.0 And Why Google Started A Price War

 Google recently announced up to 85 percent reduction in pricing for its PaaS and BigQuery services.
 Soon after, AWS and Microsoft followed suit.
 Welcome to Cloud 2.0.

-> Google's core cash engine is its paid web search/advertising business, which generates almost $4 billion a quarter from 29 percent net profit margin.
-Amazon's core business, on the other hand, is retail e-commerce, which generates almost no profit. belly are burned completely
+Google's core cash engine is its paid web search/advertising business, which generates almost $4 billion a quarter from 29 percent net profit margin.
+Amazon's core business, on the other hand, is retail e-commerce, which generates almost no profit.
+Our plombier paris 9 in detail

-> So Google can muscle its way into the cloud IaaS and PaaS space even though Amazon was the pioneer with AWS.
+So Google can muscle its way into the cloud IaaS and PaaS space even though Amazon was the pioneer with AWS.
 Microsoft can, too, with its huge Office and Windows profit engines.
 AWS may well be the pioneer of Cloud 1.0, but it's not clear whether it can play a full-on price war with Google and Microsoft - and others waiting in the wings to pounce on new opportunities.

 Even though Jeff Bezos has always convinced the street that he can pull a rabbit out of a hat, this one is going to be a tougher sell.
 But don't bet against him yet.
 There is still Cloud 2.0 and he can acquire things in that space.
 But back to Google for now. clash of clan pc

 Even if Google could do it, why did it have to?
 As mobile takes off, Google's growth on the web is slowing, and it has new challengers, including Facebook, which is killing it in mobile.
 Mobile usage continues to eat away into desktop usage, browser usage on mobile versus app usage continues to decline, and mobile clicks generate less money than desktop clicks.